-Our program begins with an early-December north campus orientation session, and/or a Skype/email orientation session to UB-SIM that includes an overview of London and program specifics.
+Our program begins with a pre-departure orientation session that includes an overview of London and program specifics.
 Students are expected to monitor their UB email at least several times a week after program admission through December 18 to keep up with important information about activities and travel.
-After December 18, students are expected to check UB email daily for late-breaking and/or important information about the program.
-This is especially important for accessing up to date information about coordinating airline arrangements and transportation to student housing in London.
-Plan flights to arrive in London between 10 am and 2 pm (when you can check you're your accommodations.
-There is an expectation that students will have read some of the textbook/downloaded all of the readings, BEFORE arriving in London.
+After December 18, students must check UB email daily for late-breaking and/or important information about the program.
+This is especially important for accessing up-todate information about coordinating airline arrangements, transportation, and student housing in London.
+Plan flights to arrive in London between noon and 4 pm (when you can check-in to your accommodations.
+There is an expectation that students will have finished some of the readings (see UB Learns) BEFORE arriving in London.